ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab005.md

 3. Connect the red/positive side rail to one end of the 220 Ohm resistor that will connect be part of the voltage divider.
 4. Connect the other end of the 220 Ohm resistor to both one end of the photoresistor and to analog pin 0 (A0).
 5. Connect the other end of the photoresistor to the negative side rail.
 6. Connect digital pin _D0_ to the positive lead of the LED (the longer lead is the positive lead).
+NOTE: in [Lab 3][10] the LED was wired to _D7_ - since _D7_ is not e a PWM capable output, you must move the LED to another pin.
 7. Connect the other lead from the LED to the negative siderail (opposite the wiring in steps 1-6).
 8. Connect the other 220 Ohm resistor from the negative siderail to the _GND_ pin next to the _D7_ pin.